 We will have one midterm and a final exam.
 Both exams will be in-class, closed-book, closed-notes.
 You will be allowed to bring a handwritten page containing whatever you think is relevant for the exam.
-A summary of the distributions (pages 621-627 in your textbook) will be provided for each examination.
 You will have to show all the work to receive credit for the problems in the exam.
 The date for the midterm will be agreed on during the semester.
 The most weight for the final grade will be coming from the final examination.